-If an award expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an exchange program, or, with respect to restricted stock, restricted stock units, performance units or performance shares, is forfeited to or repurchased by us due to failure to vest, the unpurchased shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased shares) will become available for future grant or sale under the 2014 Plan (unless the 2014 Plan has terminated).
-With respect to stock appreciation rights, only the net shares actually issued will cease to be available under the 2014 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2014 Plan (unless the 2014 Plan has terminated).
-Shares that actually have been issued under the 2014 Plan will not be returned to the 2014 Plan except if shares issued pursuant to awards of restricted stock, restricted stock units, performance shares, or performance units are repurchased by or forfeited to us, such shares will become available for future grant under the 2014 Plan.
-Shares used to pay the exercise price of an award or satisfy the tax withholding obligations related to an award will become available for future grant or sale under the 2014 Plan.
-To the extent an award is paid out in cash rather than shares, such cash payment will not result in a reduction in the number of shares available for issuance under the 2014 Plan.
+If an award expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an exchange program, or, with respect to restricted stock, restricted stock units, performance units or performance shares, is forfeited to or repurchased by us due to failure to vest, the unpurchased Shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased Shares) will become available for future grant or sale under the amended 2014 Plan (unless the amended 2014 Plan has terminated).
+With respect to stock appreciation rights, only the net Shares actually issued will cease to be available under the amended 2014 Plan and all remaining Shares under stock appreciation rights will remain available for future grant or sale under the amended 2014 Plan (unless the amended 2014 Plan has terminated).
+Shares that actually have been issued under the amended 2014 Plan (unless the amended 2014 Plan has terminated).
+Shares that actually have been issued under the amended 2014 Plan except if Shares issued pursuant to awards of restricted stock, restricted stock units, performance units are repurchased by or forfeited to us, such Shares will become available for future grant under the amended 2014 Plan.
+To the extent an award is paid out in cash rather than Shares, such cash payment will not result in a reduction in the number of Shares available for issuance under the amended 2014 Plan.